LukeGrahamLandry/franca/devlog.md

   maybe the pairs are the custom_id?
 - draw the ascii part of the console at least
 - tetris gets to the loading screen now
+- trying other ones. mandlelbrot works but why is there a moving dead square on mine.
+  - also why does mine start in the middle and theirs at the top? if no assembly i was copying my maze program into random memory that happened to be the counter.
+  - ohohoho, disconnected ram write pin isn't supposed to write zero.
+- started playing with schematic hub api a bit in wireshark

 ## (Jun 14) circuit